ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 publisher key.
 The corresponding public key is hardcoded into the updater.

 ### Differential Updates
-TODO(crbug.com/1035895): Document differential updates.

-TODO(crbug.com/1331030): Implement differential update support.
+TODO(crbug.com/1331030): Implement and document differential update support.

 ### Update Timing
-The updater runs periodic tasks every hour, checking its own status, detecting application uninstalls, and potential checking for updates (if it has been at least 5 hours since the last update check).
+The updater runs periodic tasks every hour, checking its own status, detecting application uninstalls, and potentially checking for updates.

-TODO(crbug.com/1329868): implement the following algorithm.
-The updater scatters its routine updates:
-* Two updaters installed in identical situations and at the same time, after some period of time, do not have synchronized times at which they check for updates.
-  * For example, the updater may randomly choose to wait 6 hours instead of 5 to perform the next check.
-The probability of choosing 6 hours is .1.
-  * The change only applies to users who have not overridden their `UpdateCheckMs` feature.
-  * For testing purposes, the feature can be disabled by creating an DWORD value `DisableUpdateAppsHourlyJitter` in `UpdateDev`.
-  * For testing purposes, an `UpdateDev` value can set the jitter time to a constant value, in the same [0, 60) seconds range.
-The name of the value is `AutoUpdateJitterMs` and it represents the time to wait before an update check is made in milliseconds.
-* The global load from updaters is scattered among the minutes of the hour, the seconds of the minute, and the milliseconds of the second.
-  * For example, load spikes on the first minute of the hour, or the first second of every minute, or even the first millisecond of every second are undesirable.
+The updater has a base update check period of 4.5 hours (though this can be overridden by policy).
+Each time the updater runs routine tasks, the update check is only run if the period has elapsed since the last check.

+Since the updater's periodic tasks are run every hour, in practice the update check period is always rounded up to the nearest hour.

+To prevent multiple updaters from synchronizing their update checks (for example, if a large cohort of machines is powered on at the the same time), the updater will randomly use a longer update check period (120% of the normal period) with 10% probability.

+The updater will always check for updates if the time since the last check is negative (e.g. due to clock wander).

+Once the updater commits to checking for updates, it will delay the actual check by a random number of milliseconds up to one minute.
+This avoids sychronizing traffic to the first second of each minute (or the first millisecond of each second).

+Background updates can be disabled entirely through policy.

 #### Windows Scheduling of Updates
 The update tasks are scheduled using the OS task scheduler.

 The time resolution for tasks is 1 minute.
 Tasks are set to run 5 minutes after they've been created.

-TODO(crbug.com/1328935): implement built in task scheduler as a failover mechanism
+If a task execution is missed, it will run as soon as the system is able to.

-TODO(crbug.com/1035895): Does the updater run at user login on Windows?
+The updater also runs at user login.

 ### On-Demand Updates
 The updater exposes an RPC interface for any user to trigger an update check.